shaungt1/Shaun-Pritchard-Portfolio/README.md

  ---

  ### Do you know what this is?
-I will do an interview for free if you kow, without using Google!
-[Email me the answer here!](shaun@webreactor.us) Cheers!
+I will do an interview for FREE if you kow, without using Google!
+[Email me the answer and time you want to interview here!](shaun@webreactor.us) Cheers!

  ![GitHub Logo]( https://www.researchgate.net/profile/Andreas_Ketterer/publication/316828699/figure/fig3/AS:669404337565697@1536609839396/color-online-Bloch-sphere-representation-of-the-Bloch-vector-v-for-qubits-d-2.png)